 Hosea 2:14 “I will take my children into the wilderness and there I will speak tenderly to them.”

 When we came to the words “the wilderness” God spoke to my spirit and said “That’s what I want you to call the place back in Wisconsin.”
 As we shared this vision with our dear friends Don and Vi Fladland and then drove from our home in Seattle to meet with like-minded friends in Minneapolis, it was affirmed that this vision was indeed ordained by God.
 Immediately articles of incorporation were drawn up and signed.
 Application was made for 501c3 non-profit status and granted.
 The long awaited birth of The Wilderness had happened.
 Our goal… to bless people with the love of Jesus trusting God to meet all their needs.

 In 1990 the Brask Farm, now part of The Wilderness Fellowship property, became known as the “Windy Hill Farm” which was the setting for the book series The Adventures of the Northwoods written by Lois Walfrid Johnson.
 The property size was increased by the purchase of three adjoining parcels.
-We now have over 250 acres of property with frontage on two lakes, miles of trails for hiking and skiing, a Fellowship Center, three group cabins, seven prayer cabins, 2 shower house’s, two staff houses, a large maintenance center and a few outbuildings.
+We now have over 250 acres of property with frontage on two lakes, miles of trails for hiking and skiing, a Fellowship Center, three group cabins, eight prayer cabins, 2 shower house’s, two staff houses, a large maintenance center and a few outbuildings.

 Yes, the foundations have been laid both spiritually and physically and before us lies a future to build that will have eternal impact on people’s lives.
 To our God alone be all honor and praise!!